-In 2009, Kim Ormsby launched a diapering line called GroVia, with a mission to provide products that are high-quality, eco-friendly, as well as a wallet-friendly to families around the world.
+In 2009, Kim Ormsby launched a diapering line called GroVia, with a mission to provide high-quality, eco-friendly, and wallet-friendly products to families worldwide.

-We love that the two soakers snap into place, unlike many of the others in our review, keeping them in place, so you don't have to worry about traveling inserts.
-The placement of each of the snaps makes it very intuitive to put this diaper together, andimpossible to do it wrong.
+We love that the two liners snap into place, unlike many in our review, keeping them in place so you don't have to worry about traveling inserts.
+The placement of the snaps makes it very intuitive to put this diaper together, andimpossible to do it wrong.
 This failsafe ensures that you will never put the wrong side of the insert against the baby's bum, even if you are changing in the dark.

-The GroVia advertises the O.N.E. as an all-in-one diaper; however, there's a little more to it than that.
-The diaper cannot be used without the snap-in inserts, making it more of a mix between and AOI and AO2.
-It does take two steps to get ready for baby, but the inserts are still attached to the cover during use.
+The GroVia advertises the O.N.E. as an all-in-one diaper; however, there's a little more to it.
+The diaper cannot be used without the snap-in soakers, making it more of a mix between an AIO and an all-in-two (AO2).
+It does take two steps to get it ready for a baby, but the inserts are still attached to the cover during use.

-The O.N.E. was one of the bulkiest diapers in the bunch, but when considering its remarkable absorbency, it is not so surprising.
-It was large enough to make it somewhat tricky to dress baby, so we tended to reach for dresses or other loose clothing when using this diaper.
+The O.N.E. was one of the bulkiest diapers in the cloth diaper competition, which may impact clothing choices.
+We found that dresses or loose clothing worked best while using this diaper.
 The bulkiness also means a longer dry time, but the inserts can be machine dried, so it is not as big of a deal.

 If you're using the hook and loop tabs, you must detach them before laundering.
 While this is simple, remembering to remove them can be easily forgotten.

 Should You Buy the GroVia O.N.E.?